raymcdermott/domain-redirector/README.md

 ## Networking pre-requisites

 Assuming that foo.com is not this domain, the DNS CNAME for foo.com must point to the domain of this app.
-Depending on where and how you host the app, using DNS A records is possible but more fragile.
+Depending on where and how you host the app, using DNS A records is possible but more fragile (because you need to use a fixed IP address).

 ## Usage